TommasoBelluzzo/SystemicRisk/README.md

   * detecting and removing outliers;
   * removing rows with NaNs or filling the gaps through interpolation.

-* It is not mandatory to include financial time series used by excluded measures.
-Optional financial time series used by included measures can be omitted, as long as their related contribution isn't necessary.
+* It is not mandatory to include financial time series used by unwanted measures.
+Optional financial time series used by included measures can be omitted, as long as their contribution isn't necessary.
 Below a list of required and optional time series for each category of measures:

   * **Component Measures:**
-    * *Required:* shares.
+    * *Required:* shares (any).
     * *Optional:* none.
   * **Connectedness Measures:**
-    * *Required:* shares.
+    * *Required:* shares (any).
     * *Optional:* groups.
   * **Cross-Quantilogram Measures:**
-    * *Required:* shares.
+    * *Required:* shares (any).
     * *Optional:* state variables.
   * **Cross-Sectional Measures:**
-    * *Required:* shares, capitalizations, assets, equity.
+    * *Required:* shares (any), capitalizations, assets, equity.
     * *Optional:* separate accounts, state variables.
   * **Default Measures:**
-    * *Required:* shares, capitalizations, cds, assets, equity.
+    * *Required:* shares (any), capitalizations, cds, assets, equity.
     * *Optional:* none.
   * **Spillover Measures:**
-    * *Required:* shares.
+    * *Required:* shares (any).
     * *Optional:* none.

-* If the `Shares` sheet contains returns instead of prices, values must be expressed on a logarithmic scale.
-In the `Volumes` sheet, if present, values must be expressed in number of traded shares.
-Data concerning market capitalization and balance sheet elements, if present, must be expressed in the same currency and scale.
-In the `CDS` sheet, if present, the risk-free rate must be expressed in decimals while the credit default swap spreads must be expressed in basis points.

 * Firms whose `Shares` value is constantly null in the tail of the time series, for a span that includes at least `5%` of the total observations, are considered to be `defaulted`.
 Firms whose `Equity` value is constantly null in the tail of the time series, for a span that includes at least `5%` of the total observations, are considered to be `insolvent`.
 This allows the scripts to exclude them from computations starting from a certain time point onward; defaulted firms are excluded by all the measures, while insolvent firms are excluded only by SCCA default measures.

-* Groups are based on key-value pairs where the `Name` field represents the group names and the `Count` field represents the number of firms to include in the group.
-The sum of the `Count` fields must be equal to the number of firms included in the dataset.
-For example, the following groups definition:

-  > Firms in the Shares Sheet: A, B, C, D, E, F, G, H
-  > Insurance Companies: 2
-  > Investment Banks: 2
-  > Commercial Banks: 3
-  > Government-sponsored Enterprises: 1

-  produces the following outcome:

-  > "Insurance Companies" contains A and B
-  > "Investment Banks" contains C and D
-  > "Commercial Banks" contains E, F and G
-  > "Government-sponsored Enterprises" contains H

 * If the dataset parsing process is too slow, the best way to solve the issue is to provide a standard unformatted Excel spreadsheet (`.xlsx`) or a binary Excel spreadsheet (`.xlsb`).
+Once a dataset has been parsed, the script stores its output so that the parsing process happens only at first run.

 * Some scripts may take very long time to finish in presence of huge datasets and/or extreme parametrizations.
 The performance of calculations may vary depending on the CPU processing speed and the number of CPU cores available for parallel computing.